Xavier Rhodes: 2017

-The Minnesota Vikings finished atop their division with a 13–3 record and received a first round bye.
+The Minnesota Vikings finished atop the NFC North with a 13–3 record and received a first round bye.
 On January 14, 2018, Rhodes recorded two solo tackles and two pass deflections during the Vikings' 29–24 win against the New Orleans Saints in the NFC Divisional Round.
 The Vikings were eliminated from the playoffs the following week after losing 38–7 at the Philadelphia Eagles in the NFC Championship Game.
 He was ranked 55th on the NFL Top 100 Players of 2018.